phpingme/courses/php7-intro/index.md

 // 2

 ```
-> as an exercise let the function *generatorPow* from the example above also get delegated generator, the one that enables the the whole output like:
+> As an exercise, let the function *generatorPow* from the example above also get delegated generator, so that whole output changes like this:
 ```
 >1
 >4